keyoke-code/bd_blog/content/post/stayins-safu-3.md

 ---
 In today's 'Staying SAFU' we're going to dive a little bit more into liquidity.
 (Get it, _dive_ in.
 To **liquidity** :p).

-There's three things I want to cover off in this issue, the first one is particularly topical given recent market events.
+There's FOUR things I want to cover off in this issue, the first one is particularly topical given recent market events.

 1) Looking at the main liquidity pair for a token and deciding how that fits with your risk profile.

 2) Checking out the value of the initial liquidity load, and understanding what that means for price dymanics.

 3) Considering looking at the mcap to liquidity ratio.

+4) Checking how much of the total supply in in liquidity.

 ## The main liquidity pair.
 Does it matter?